-Classroom demonstrations are designed for practical applications of the theoretical concepts introduced in lectures.
+Demonstrations are designed for practical applications of the theoretical concepts introduced in lectures.
 A comprehensive set of tutorial problems will be provided beforehand.
-Two types of demonstrations will be organized: standard and interactive.
+Two types of demonstrations will be organised, standard and interactive.

 In "standard" demonstrations, it is the demonstrator who sets the pace and works on select examples.
-The times and locations of those classes are found in your timetables.
+The times of those classes are found in your timetables.

 In 'interactive" demonstrations, it is students who work individually or in small groups, and therefore it is up to them to select the examples and dictate the pace.
 The demonstrators and the lecturer will be on hand to provide guidance.
+These demonstrations will run in the last 45-60 minutes of each lecture block.

-Finally, the lab exercises are important in giving you the practical application of some of the concepts learnt in classes.
-Groups of 10-15 students will perform one exercise for the semester and each individual will submit the lab-based assignment.
+Finally, the lab exercises are important in giving you the practical aspects of some of the concepts learnt in classes.
+This year the experiment will be filmed and the data collected will be provided to students to complete the analysis and submit the report.